TeachDian/Password-Generator/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer at your-email@example.com.
+For any questions or suggestions, please open an issue or contact the project maintainer at philiptenibas@gmail.com.

----

-This README.md provides a comprehensive overview of the password generator application, including its features, setup instructions, usage, and more.
-Adjust the email and repository URL as needed.